-(1) Includes 30,000 shares and 3,583,125 shares of restricted common stock granted, but unissued, under the 2010 Plan and 2013 Plan, respectively.
-The exercise price for the stock grants is zero.
-5,059 shares, 126,887 shares, and 3,900,000 shares remain available for future grants under the 2010 Plan, 2013 Plan, and 2016 Plan, respectively.
+(1) Includes 200,000 shares issuable upon exercise of options and 60,000 shares of restricted common stock granted, but unissued, under both the 2010 Plan and the 2013 Plan.
+The weighted average exercise price of the options and warrants is \$0.22, and the exercise price for the stock grants is zero.
+5,059 and 3,499,156 shares remain available for future grants under the 2010 Plan and 2013 Plan, respectively.

-See Note N to the Consolidated Financial Statements for description of the material features of our current stock plans not approved by stockholders.
+See Note O to the Consolidated Financial Statements for description of the material features of our current stock plans not approved by stockholders.